stmy2020/java-challenge/alj-java-challenge-master/readme.md

     - Using @Autowired directly in classes creates a tighter coupling and decreases testability
   - set response status by using @ResponseStatus
   - add javadoc
-  - add dto for the request body and response rather then using Employee object directly
+  - add dto for the request body and response rather than using Employee object directly
   - move System.out calls to service layer and replace with log.info to improve the logging
   - add ApiExceptionHandler to handle custom exceptions
+  - use @Valid to validate the field in request body
+  - add "final" to parameters
 - services:
   - use @RequiredArgsConstructor to replace @Autowired to not use field injection
     - Using @Autowired directly in classes creates a tighter coupling and decreases testability
   - add javadoc
   - add log to keep the information
   - add @Override annotation in EmployeeServiceImpl.java
+  - add "final" to parameters
 - domain:
   - renamed entities folder to domain/model
   - add a new "employeeId" unique field in Employee.java